proatgram/SteamOSRootReback/README.md

 ## How it works

 The systemd service will execute the `SteamOSRootReback.sh` script, which will manage the immutable rootfs by changing it to read-write, running hooks that modify the rootfs, and then changing the rootfs back to read-only.
 This script will run anytime the system updates, and whenever a new hook is added to the hooks.d directory in /etc/SteamOSRootReback/hooks.d/.
-Additionally, it can uninstall hooks, but currently this is only used when uninstalling SteamOSRootReback itself.
+Additionally, it can uninstall hooks as well using the symbolically linked `SteamOSRootReback uninstall [hook]` command.

 ## Installing